 At the University of Bayreuth (UBT), the study of African languages is a multifaceted endeavor.
 We consider African languages in all their manifestations and dynamics – from words and sentences to novels and poems – as primary keys to African concepts and lifeworlds.
-The three departments, African Linguistics I & II and Literatures in African Languages, complement each other in teaching and research:
+The four units, African Linguistics I & II, Literatures in African Languages, and African and Afrophone Philosophies, complement each other in teaching and research:

 African Linguistics I

 Niger-Congo languages with regional foci on Bantu languages of Southern Africa; also on Gur and Mande languages as well as thematic foci on historical linguistics, language description, language contact, and sociolinguistics.